Low-Rank Dynamic Mode Decomposition: An Exact and Tractable Solution: State-Of-The-Art Approximations

-We begin by presenting state-of-the-art methods solving approximatively the low-rank minimisation problem \eqref{eq:prob}.
-In a second part, we will make an overview of algorithms for the construction of reduced models of the form of \eqref{eq:genericROM0} including low-rank DMD.
+We begin by presenting state-of-the-art methods solving approximatively the low-rank minimization problem \eqref{eq:prob}.
+In a second part, we make an overview of state-of-the-art algorithms computing factorizations of these approximated solutions of the form of \eqref{eq:solFactor} or \eqref{eq:factorEVD}.